codepath/android_guides/Using-the-App-ToolBar.md

  1. Use a `Toolbar` as an Action Bar when you want to use the existing Action Bar facilities (such as menu inflation and selection, `ActionBarDrawerToggle`, and so on) but want to have more control over its appearance.
  2. Use a standalone `Toolbar` when you want to use the pattern in your app for situations that an Action Bar would not support; for example, showing multiple toolbars on the screen, spanning only part of the width, and so on.

+### ToolBar vs ActionBar

+The ToolBar is a generalization of the ActionBar pattern.
+The key differences that distinguish the `ToolBar` from `ActionBar` are:

+ * `ToolBar` is a `View` in the layout like any other view
+ * As a regular `View`, the toolbar is easier to position, animate and control
+ * Multiple different `ToolBar` can be defined within a single activity

+Keep in that you can also set any `ToolBar` as your Activity’s action bar, meaning that your standard options menu actions will be display within.

+Note that the ActionBar continues to work and if **all you need is a static bar at the top** that can host icons and a back button, then you can safely continue to use `ActionBar`.

 ### Using ToolBar as ActionBar

 To use Toolbar as an ActionBar, first ensure the AppCompat-v7 support library is added to your application `build.gradle` (Module:app) file: